Marmahan/Blog/README.md

 # Blog
 Blog based on Microservice architecture.
-The Blog has as its backend many services interacting with each other.
+The Blog has, as its backend, many services interacting with each other.